PlayWorld: Learning Robot World Models from Autonomous Play: Acknowledgments

 \section{Acknowledgments}

 Apurva Badithela is supported by the Presidential Postdoctoral Research Fellowship at Princeton University.
+Samuel M. Bateman is supported by the National Science Foundation CISE Graduate Fellowships under Grant No. 2313998.
 The authors were partially supported by Apple Inc. and the NSF CAREER Award \#2044149.
-Any views, opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and should not be interpreted as reflecting the views, policies or position, either expressed or implied, of Apple Inc.
+Any views, opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and should not be interpreted as reflecting the views, policies or position, either expressed or implied, of Apple Inc and the National Science Foundation.

 \beginappendix{